David Shields: Critical reception

 I Think You're Totally Wrong: A Quarrel, a collaboration between Shields and Caleb Powell, was praised for its erasure of the boundary between mask and self, a frequent theme in Shields's work.
 In the Atlantic, Leslie Jamison wrote that the book's “goal isn't sympathy or forgiveness.
 Life is not personal.
 Life is evidence.
 It's fodder for argument.
 To put the ‘I’ to work this way invites a different intimacy—not voyeuristic communion but collaborative inquiry, author and reader facing the same questions from inside their inevitably messy lives.”

-Lynch: A History, whose montage approach builds off of the collage style of Shields's books, marks a new major shift in Shields's focus, to documentary film.
+Lynch: A History, whose montage approach builds off of the collage style of Shields's books, was a shift to documentary film.
 In the New Yorker, Hua Hsu wrote, “Lynch feels like the culmination of Shields's career.
 The film's relentless rhythm overwhelms and overpowers you.
 Random acts of terror, across time and space, reveal themselves as a pattern.
 It's a gradient of American carnage.”